mkbrechtel/patterns/docs/development/design/ddd-reference.md

 ### Anticorruption Layer

-*Translation layers can be simple, even elegant, when bridging well-­‐designed bounded* *contexts with cooperative teams.
+*Translation layers can be simple, even elegant, when bridging well-designed bounded* *contexts with cooperative teams.
 But when control or communication is not adequate to pul* *off a shared kernel, partner or customer/supplier relationship, translation becomes more* *complex.
 The translation layer takes on a more defensive tone. *

 A large interface with an upstream system can eventually overwhelm the intent of the downstream model altogether, causing it to be modified to resemble the other system’s model in an ad hoc fashion.
 The models of legacy systems are usually weak \(if not *big balls of* *mud*\), and even the exception that is clearly designed may not fit the needs of the current project, making it impractical to conform to the upstream model.
 Yet the integration may be very valuable or even required for the downstream project.